 A multi-channel approach to internal communication is best.
 Depending on your message, you may want to consider digital signs, posters & flyers, website posts, and announcements at meetings, in addition to email.

 The best email option for communicating with employees is to include an item in Employee E-News, which sends to all employees weekly.
 To submit an item for Employee E-News, complete this form.
 Submissions must be received by end of business Friday to be included in the following week's newsletter.

 The best email option for communicating with students is to include an item in the student e-newsletter(s), which will distribute on Wednesdays starting in August 2018.
-To submit an item for a student e-newsletter, complete this brief form.
+To submit an item for a student e-newsletter, complete this form.
 Submissions must be received by noon Monday to be included in the following week's newsletter.

 Standalone mass emails to employees and/or students require the approval of a vice president.
 These are limited to high-level university business and announcements and should not include event promotion.
 To request a mass email, please contact Jenni Luckett.

 Some offices and departments may also be interested in internal e-newsletters sent on a regular basis to faculty, staff and students.
 In general, we discourage internal-only e-newsletters, suggesting instead that important information be conveyed via existing channels, like Employee E-News and the pacificu.edu newsfeeds, in order to avoid overwhelming recipients with email.
 However, exceptions can be made depending on the amount and kind of content to be shared.
 Contact Jenni Luckett for more information.
 E-newsletters that have both an internal and external audience (for example, including alumni or donors) must go through University Advancement, using the processes below.

 Faculty members communicating with their students may also use communications tools in Moodle and other course software independent of this system.